turkish money on turkish flag - Tipping in Turkey

 Üstü kalsın (oostoo kalsin) – this simply means keep the change.
 You can say to the taxi or any other service provider to let them know you don’t need change.

 I hope this has been helpful to you.
-I know when I got here this was a very confusing topic of conversation.
+I know when I got here this was a very confusing topic of conversation, and sometimes it still is.

-Even now it is confusing.
-If you ask 5 different people you will likely hear at least 3 different things.
+If you ask 5 different people you will likely hear at least 3 different opinions.

 That being said, 10% is a great place to start.
 More if they excelled at their job and less if they didn’t.